 What does a Councillor do?

-Council members do not get involved in running CPSA programs or day-to-day operations.
+Councillors are not involved in running CPSA programs or day-to-day operations.

 "Whether a physician or public member, the real value is having constructive conversations with various opinions and the opportunity to learn from others."